30 Best Christmas Movies on Hallmark

 30. A Little Christmas Charm (2020)

-In ‘A Little Christmas Charm,’ directed by Terry Ingram, viewers are transported to the enchanting world of Holly (Ashley Greene), a jewelry designer who inherits her grandmother’s antique charm bracelet.
-As Holly embarks on a journey to uncover the bracelet’s secrets, she crosses paths with Greg (Brendan Penny), a handsome contractor helping her restore her grandmother’s house.
+In ‘A Little Christmas Charm,’ directed by Rich Newey, viewers are transported to the enchanting world of Holly (Ashley Greene), a jewelry designer working at a vintage clothing store.
+She teams up with Greg (Brendan Penny), a handsome investigative reporter, to find the rightful owner of a charm bracelet Holly found in the pocket of a coat at the store.
 Through heartfelt moments and serendipitous encounters, Holly discovers the true meaning of family, love, and the magic of Christmas.
+You can watch the movie here.

 29. Finding Father Christmas (2016)

-Imagine discovering a hidden photograph that could unlock the secrets of your past—this is the premise of ‘Finding Father Christmas.’
+Imagine discovering a hidden photograph that could unlock the secrets of your past—this is the premise of ‘Finding Father Christmas,’ which is based on the eponymous novel series by Robin Jones Gunn.
 Directed by Terry Ingram, the film follows Miranda on her journey to uncover the identity of her father.
-Her search leads her to a picturesque New England town, where she meets the endearing Ian.
+Her search leads her to a picturesque New England town in Vermont, where she meets the endearing Ian.
 As they tap into family mysteries together, their bond grows amidst the festive cheer.
-Erin Krakow and Niall Matter’s performances inject ‘Finding Father Christmas’ with the much-required dose of wholesomeness to last us through the cold.
+Erin Krakow and Niall Matter’s performances as Miranda and Ian, respectively, inject ‘Finding Father Christmas’ with the much-required dose of wholesomeness to last us through the cold.
 You can watch the film here.

 28. The Christmas Ornament (2013)

 Directed by Mark Jean, ‘The Christmas Ornament’ follows Kathy as she struggles to find joy after losing her husband recently.
 As she gears up to face the holiday season with a heavy heart, her outlook begins to change when she discovers a unique Christmas ornament that symbolizes hope and renewal.
-Starring Cameron Mathison and Kellie Martin, the film beautifully captures Kathy’s journey of healing and rediscovery.
+Starring Kellie Martin as Kathy and Cameron Mathison as Tim, the film beautifully captures Kathy’s journey of healing and rediscovery.
 As she slowly opens up to the possibilities of love and happiness again, ‘The Christmas Ornament’ overflows with the magic of Christmas and the power of second chances.
 You can watch it here.

 27. The Christmas House (2020)

 In ‘The Christmas House,’ directed by Michael Grossman, the holiday season brings a wave of nostalgia and family togetherness.
-When parents Bill and Phylis Mitchell (Treat Williams and Sharon Lawrence) invite their grown sons back home to recreate their beloved Christmas house, it sparks a journey of rediscovery and bonding.
+When parents Bill and Phylis Mitchell (Treat Williams and Sharon Lawrence) invite their grown sons, Mike and Brandon Mitchell, back home to recreate their beloved Christmas house, it sparks a journey of revelations, rediscovery, and bonding.
 Starring Robert Buckley and Jonathan Bennett as the Mitchell brothers, the film intertwines personal challenges and endearing moments.
-As the family works together to revive old traditions, ‘The Christmas House’ captures the essence of the holiday spirit, showcasing the importance of love, support, and the joy of coming home.
+As the family works together to revive old traditions, ‘The Christmas House’ emits the essence of the holiday spirit, showcasing the importance of love, support, and the joy of coming home.
 You can watch it here.

 26. Royal New Year’s Eve (2017)

 ‘Royal New Year’s Eve,’ directed by Monika Mitchell, spins an enchanting tale of love and royal intrigue.
-Jessy Schram stars as Caitlyn, an aspiring fashion designer who lands a dream gig: designing a gown for the New Year’s Eve gala hosted by Sam Page’s character, Prince Jeffrey.
-As Caitlyn works closely with the dashing Prince, sparks fly, and she finds herself caught between pursuing her dreams and navigating a budding romance.
+Jessy Schram stars as Caitlyn, an aspiring fashion designer who lands a dream gig: designing a gown for Lady Isabelle (Hayley Sales) for the New Year’s Eve gala.
+As Caitlyn works closely with the dashing Prince Jeffrey (Samuel Page), Isabella’s potential fiancé, sparks fly, and she finds herself caught between pursuing her dreams and navigating a budding romance.
 Meanwhile, Prince Jeffrey must decide between his royal duties and following his heart.
 You can watch ‘Royal New Year’s Eve’ here.

 25. The Christmas Waltz (2020)